 - Final Words

-Why Do You Have to Let Cheesecake Cool Before Refrigerating?
+Why Should You Let Cheesecake Cool Before Refrigerating?

 Before we dive into how long, we need to know why.
 After all, it would be a lot easier to pull your cheesecake out of the oven and plop it right into the fridge – right?
 But that is highly not recommended.
 Two reasons.